sachinac/MSDS7333/README.md

 **Quantifying The World**

 This is our last MSDS course at SMU.
-Team consist of four members to work together on case studies throuhout the semester.
+Team consist of four members to work together on case studies throughout the semester.

 Team Members: